1. What is private health insurance and how does it work?

 - Ask your GP for an open referral

 We will accept referrals from the AXA Doctor at Hand service or a GP at your GP practice.
 If your GP says you need specialist treatment, tell them you want to go private and ask for an ‘open referral’.
 With an open referral your GP doesn’t name a particular specialist, but instead gives you the type of specialist you need to see, for example a cardiologist.
 This means we can help you find a suitable specialist and make a convenient appointment for you.
 Occasionally the NHS will be best placed to provide care locally (for example specialist paediatric (children’s) care at an NHS centre of excellence).
-When this is the case, we will talk to you about your NHS options as well. - Contact us on 0800 068 7111 before you see the specialist
+When this is the case, we will talk to you about your NHS options as well.

 Contact us as soon as you’ve seen your GP.
 It’s important you contact us before you see the specialist or have any treatment so that we can tell you what you’re covered for.
-This will mean you don’t end up having an unexpected bill for treatment that you’re not covered for. - We’ll check your cover and let you know what happens next
+This will mean you don’t end up having an unexpected bill for treatment that you’re not covered for.

 We may ask you to provide more information, for example from your GP or specialist.
 You, your GP, or your specialist must provide us with the information we ask for by the date that we ask for it or you may not be covered for your claim.